Depression

 If you think your teen could benefit from more intensive mental health care and treatment, in a teen-centered space where the unique challenges facing teens are well understood, we can help.

-BasePoint Academy specializes in mental health and substance use problems specifically in teens.
+BasePoint Academy specializes in mental health and substance use problems in teens.
 Being a teenager is a pivotal point for a lot of people, but your body and brain aren’t the same as an adult’s body and brain, and teen mental health treatment should be designed with those differences in mind.

 We can help your teen better understand themselves and what they are experiencing, and develop coping mechanisms specific to them and the challenges they are facing right now.